Welcome to our Tips and Tricks Resource

 You can read more about Hannah and her family in their Real Story.

-Berry found that hospitals often had other kinds of tape, but she needed to ask for it.
+Shannon found that hospitals often had other kinds of tape, but she needed to ask for it.
 In the end, she found a supplier and bought a load of the tape that suited her son best (see Ask for what you need).

-Tara found that the bacterial wipe was a bit harsh for her daughter’s skin, making it go bright red, so she started using water instead.
+Yolanda found that the bacterial wipe was a bit harsh for her daughter’s skin, making it go bright red, so she started using water instead.
 This is another example of sometimes having to figure things out as you go along – learning from trial and error is part of what to expect as a parent of a tube-fed child.

 Other tips we heard about included using Ruth’s way of using little jewellery bags you can get from a two-dollar shop, rolling them up and feeding any excess tube in, tucking it down the back of their t-shirt.
 That way it feels less like the baby has a strangulation device attached to them!
 (Ruth’s is one of the Real Stories).